History of Gujarat: Delhi Sultanate (1297–1407)

-Gujarat Sultanate (1407–1535 CE)
+Gujarat Sultanate (1407–1573)

 Following Timur's invasion of Delhi, the Delhi Sultanate weakened considerably so the last Tughluq governor Zafar Khan declared himself independent in 1407 and formally established Gujarat Sultanate.
 The next sultan, his grandson Ahmad Shah I founded the new capital Ahmedabad in 1411.
 The prosperity of the sultanate reached its zenith during the rule of Mahmud Begada.
 He subdued most of the Rajput chieftains and built navy off the coast of Diu.
 In 1509, the Portuguese wrested Diu from Gujarat sultanate following the Battle of Diu (1509).

 In 1520 Rana Sanga of Mewar invaded Gujarat with his powerful Rajput confederacy of 52,000 Rajputs supported by his three vassals.
 Rao Ganga Rathore of Marwar too joined him with Garrison of 8,000 Rajputs, other allies of Rana were Rawal Udai Singh of Vagad and Rao Viram deva of Merta.
 He defeated the Muslim army of Nizam khan and chased them as far as Ahmedabad.
 Sanga call off his invasion 20 miles before reaching the capital city of Ahmedabad.
 He plundered the royal treasuries of Gujarat.
 Sanga successfully annexed Northern Gujarat and appointed one of his vassals to rule there.

 Mughal emperor Humayun attacked Gujarat in 1535 and thereafter Bahadur Shah was killed by the Portuguese while making a deal in 1537.
 The decline of the Sultanate started with the assassination of Sikandar Shah in 1526.
 The end of the sultanate came in 1573, when Akbar annexed Gujarat in his empire.
 The last ruler Muzaffar Shah III was taken prisoner to Agra.
 In 1583, he escaped from the prison and with the help of the nobles succeeded to regain the throne for a short period before being defeated by Akbar's general Abdul Rahim Khan-I-Khana.